Frequently Asked Questions

 Is preference given to residents of New Jersey?

 No. Seton Hall is a private institution.
 State of residence is not considered as part of the admission process.

 Can I apply if I don’t meet the minimum GPA?

 You may certainly apply, but it can affect your consideration.

 Yes.
 Applicants would be notified if they are put on the wait list, and then would be notified again by the admissions committee regarding final decision.
 Wait-list decisions may be made/communicated up until the time when classes begin in mid-July.

-Do you allow part-time status?
+Do you interview?